nemocrys/vertical-gradient-freeze/README.md

 ### pyelmer

-pyelmer provides an integrated workflow to setup the sif file and execute the simulation in Python.
-The required solvers are defined in [config_elmer.yml](config_elmer.yml), the material properties (all in SI units) in [config_mat.yml](config_mat.yml).
+pyelmer provides an integrated workflow to set up the sif file and execute the simulation in Python.
+The required solvers are defined in [config_elmer.yml](config_elmer.yml), and the material properties (all in SI units) in [config_mat.yml](config_mat.yml).
 Specific parameters for this simulation, e.g. heater powers, are defined in [config_sim.yml](config_sim.yml).

 Run [simulation_setup_pyelmer.py](simulation_setup_pyelmer.py) to create the mesh (using geometry.py), the sif-file with pyelmer, run ElmerGrid and ElmerSolver.

 ### opencgs

-opencgs was established for simulation of Czochralski growth and provides various features that simplify simulation setup and help to perform simulation studies.
+opencgs was established for the simulation of Czochralski growth and provides various features that simplify simulation setup and help to perform simulation studies.

 #### Setup

-The setup is based on a class that is intended for simulation of Czochralski growth.
+The setup is based on a class that is intended for the simulation of Czochralski growth.
 Nevertheless, most of the features are still available and some complexity of pyelmer is reduced.
 Instead of the solvers from [config_elmer.yml](config_elmer.yml), solvers defined in opencgs are used.

 Material parameters are taken from [config_mat.yml](config_mat.yml); specific parameters for this simulation, e.g. heater powers, are defined in [config_sim.yml](config_sim.yml).